martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 initial establishment of cryptographic key material.
 The rules specified here apply to such services, as well.

-TLS uses the words client and server, where the client is the entity that initiates the connection.
-In many cases, this is consistent with common practice, such as a browser connecting to a Web origin.
-For the sake of clarity, and to follow the usage in {{TLS}} and related specifications, we will continue to use the terms client and server in this document.
-However, these are TLS-layer roles, and the application protocol could support the TLS server making requests to the TLS client after the TLS handshake; there is no requirement that the roles at the application layer match the TLS layer.

 ### Out of Scope {#out-of-scope}